AtnNn/Theremin/README.md

 Interoperability with other languages is one of the main concerns of Theremin.
-Although it is currently only a playground for ideas, the goal of Theremin is be useful for everyday programmers.
+Although it is currently only a playground for ideas, the goal of Theremin is to be useful for everyday programmers.
 It must therefore work with mainstream languages.

 ## Authors